Main Content

 Prune and Quantize Convolutional Neural Network for Speech Recognition

-This example shows how to compress a convolutional neural nework (CNN) to prepare it for deployment on an embedded system.
+This example shows how to compress a convolutional neural network (CNN) to prepare it for deployment on an embedded system.

 Deploying deep learning models on embedded systems can be challenging due to the limited memory and processing power of embedded systems.
 Model compression addresses these limitations by reducing the memory footprint of a model.

-This example covers two model compression techniques for deep learning models: Taylor pruning and quantization.
-Taylor pruning reduces the size of the network and increases inference speed by removing convolution filters.
-The memory requirement of the network is then reduced further by quantizing the weights, biases, and activations of layers to 8-bit scaled integer data types.
+This example covers two model compression techniques for deep learning models: pruning and quantization.
+Pruning with a Taylor pruning algorithm removes convolution filters to reduce the size of the network and increase the inference speed.
+Quantizing the weights, biases, and activations of the layer to 8-bit scaled integer data types further reduces the memory requirement of the network.

-The network you use in this example is trained to recognize speech commands in Train Speech Command Recognition Model Using Deep Learning.
+The network you use in this example is trained to recognize speech commands.
+For more information, see Train Deep Learning Network for Speech Command Recognition (Audio Toolbox).

 Load Data